Morike Sako

 Morike Sako (born 17 November 1981) is a French former professional footballer who played as a forward.

-Club career
+Career

 Early career

 Born in Paris, Sako began his career in France with US Ivry, leaving in 2004 to join Swiss side SR Delémont.

 Torquay United

 Sako joined Torquay United in July 2005, one of three French players, the others being Mamadoli Sow and Carl Priso signed at the same time by then Torquay manager Leroy Rosenior.
 Sako was the most successful and popular of the three, playing 27 times and scoring three goals the following season, his league debut coming in a 3–0 defeat away to Mansfield Town on 13 August 2005.
 He was one of six players transfer-listed in October 2005 as Torquay struggled in the league, but regained his place in the side and was taken off the list in January 2006 after Rosenior had been replaced by John Cornforth.
 Torquay chairman Mike Bateson turned down an offer for Sako on the transfer deadline day at the end of that month.
 He was surprisingly released by new manager Ian Atkins at the end of the season, despite playing in some crucial games as Torquay successfully fought off relegation to the Conference National.

 He had trials with a number of clubs after being released from Torquay, including League One clubs Bristol City and Blackpool.